Last updated on June 5th, 2026 at 11:45 pm

 Paisano’s

-Paisano’s is best known for its New York style pizza.
-Other than the typical regular slices like pepperoni and cheese pizza, they also have pesto chicken pizza, BBQ chicken pizza, and bacon cheeseburger pizza.
+Paisano’s is best known for its New York-style pizza.
+In addition to the regular slices like pepperoni and cheese, they also have pesto chicken, BBQ chicken, and bacon cheeseburger pizzas.

 You can quickly grab a large slice of pizza to go or order a whole pizza from scratch.
-They also have other side dishes like fries, chicken wings, and pasta dishes.
+They also offer other side dishes, such as fries, chicken wings, and pasta.
+It’s an American-style fast-food place, and being inside the restaurant will make you feel as if you’ve been transported to the States.

 The Cheesecake Factory

-The Cheesecake Factory is a well-known American chain restaurant that has a location in Tsim Sha Tsui.
+The Cheesecake Factory is a well-known American chain restaurant in Tsim Sha Tsui.

-Warning – their portions are American sized so don’t order so much unless you want to take home the leftovers.
+Warning: Their portions are American–sized, so don’t order too much unless you want to take home the leftovers.

 Angelini

-Angelini is an Italian restaurant located inside the Shangri-La Hotel in Tsim Sha Tsui East.
-The hotel location is a little further away from the crowded area so the atmosphere is more peaceful and quiet.
-It is on the pricier side but perfect for a quiet night in and a treat for special occasions.
+Angelini is an Italian restaurant at the Shangri-La Hotel in Tsim Sha Tsui East.
+The hotel is a little further away from the crowded area, making the atmosphere more peaceful and quiet.
+It is pricier, but it is perfect for a quiet night in and a treat for special occasions.

 Asian Food